 curl -fsSLO "https://www.7-zip.org/$(curl -fsSL https://www.7-zip.org/download.html | grep -Eo 'a/7z[0-9]{4}-linux-x64\.tar\.xz' | head -n 1)"

 x64toarm64inside the regular expression when working on ARM hardware.
-Because the script rewrites the relative download path into a full URL automatically, rerun it whenever you want to refresh 7-Zip and you will always download the newest release.
+Rerun the command whenever you want to upgrade—it always detects and downloads the newest release from the official page.

 Verify Download Integrity (Optional)

-For enhanced security, verify the downloaded archive matches the official release.
-The 7-Zip download page provides SHA-256 checksums for each file; SHA-256 is a cryptographic fingerprint you can compare against the official value to ensure the download hasn’t been modified.
-Compare the checksum of your download:
+For enhanced security, verify the downloaded archive matches the official release using SHA-256 checksums.
+The 7-Zip download page lists checksums for each file—compare your local file’s checksum against the published value to confirm the download is authentic and uncorrupted.

 sha256sum 7z2501-linux-x64.tar.xz

-Replace the filename with whatever archive you downloaded (the automatic method saves the current version name) and match the output against the checksum listed on the official 7-Zip download page.
-If they match, the download is authentic and uncorrupted.
-This verification step is particularly important when downloading software that will run with elevated privileges.
+Match this output against the checksum published on the official 7-Zip download page.
+If they match character-for-character, the download is authentic and uncorrupted.
+This verification step is particularly important when downloading binaries that will run with elevated privileges.

 Extract and Install 7-Zip